-On 26 September 1983, Sergei Petrov was on duty as a Lieutenant-Colonel in the Soviet Defence Forces at a bunker near Moscow.
+On 26 September 1983, Stanislav Petrov was on duty as a Lieutenant-Colonel in the Soviet Defence Forces at a bunker near Moscow.
 His role was to identify any alerts on the Early Warning System, decide if they were real and report them to his superiors, who would have barely more than three or four minutes to decide whether to respond with a counter-attack.
 Following the Soviets' shooting down of a South Korean passenger jet that had entered their airspace a couple of weeks earlier, leading to the deaths of scores of American passengers, tension was high between Andropov's Soviet Government and the Reagan White House.

 Just after midnight, the system identified a single US Minuteman nuclear missile being fired at the Soviet Union.
 Petrov concluded that this was a computer error, judging that an American first strike would be likely to involve large numbers of missiles.
 Shortly after, however, the system identified a further four Minutemen being launched against the Soviets.
 Again, Petrov concluded, correctly, that this was a further false alarm.
 The cause of the computer error was later identified as sunlight hitting high altitude clouds.
 Given the split second decision-making required and the international situation, had he made a different call, most commentators, including one of his superior officers, have subsequently judged that Andropov would almost certainly have called for a full counter-strike, plunging the world into the nuclear abyss because of a glitch in the computer system.